iplonk3/kaggle-titanic/README.md

-# kaggle-titanic
+# Kaggle-titanic

-Submission for Kaggle's Titanic: Machine Learning from Disaster competition
+These are my submissions for Kaggle's Titanic: Machine Learning from Disaster competition.